 To be successful in the ‘war for talent’ companies need to develop clear strategies and work closely with HR to actively market the function as an interesting, rewarding and great place to work.

-The more successful companies have active programs that incorporate all the elements across their ‘talent management framework’.
+The more successful companies have active programmes that incorporate all the elements across their ‘talent management framework’.

 It is critical that our people combine strong interpersonal skills with the excellent technical procurement skills that they need to add value.

-At Swiss specialty food company, ARYZTA, the procurement stakeholder base is complex, and procurement teams need to work within an international framework of multiple business divisions serving key strategic customers.
+At Swiss speciality food company, ARYZTA, the procurement stakeholder base is complex, and procurement teams need to work within an international framework of multiple business divisions serving key strategic customers.

 It can be challenging to attract individuals with the right skills to work in such a demanding multinational environment, says Ed Fuchs, CPO at ARYZTA.

 “The skill set focus depends on the business maturity and the phase of transformation.
 At the beginning of a transformation – where Europe is now – you need to be able to consult and sell the transformation.
 You need to be able to convince the stakeholders.